ludwig-ai/ludwig-docs/docs/configuration/features/input_features.md

 data types support different encoders.
 Check the documentation for specific feature types to see what encoders are supported for that type.

-All the other parameters besides `name`, `type`, and `preprocessing`, will be passed as parameters to the function that build the input feature's encoder, and each encoder can have different parameters.
-Extensive documentation for all of the encoders that can be used for a certain data type can also be found in each data type's documentation.
+All the other parameters besides `name`, `type`, and `preprocessing`, will be passed as parameters to the encoder subsection.
+Note that each encoder can have different parameters, so extensive documentation for each of the encoders that can be used for a certain data type can be found in each data type's documentation.
+Here is an example of how to specify a specific encoder config for an input feature:

 === "YAML"